 Not only will you then be powering your home from the sun during the day, but your battery storage means you’ll also reap the rewards at night when many of these appliances are used most.

-Plico’s unique offering includes solar + battery, 10 years of servicing and maintenance and no big upfront cost - starting from $36.90 per week.
-If you’d like to learn more about finding the system that is right for you, talk to one of our switched on team by calling 1300 175 426.
+Plico’s unique offering includes solar + battery, 10 years of servicing and maintenance and no big upfront cost - all from just one low weekly fee.
+If you’d like to learn more about finding the system that is right for you, talk to one of our switched-on team by calling 1300 175 426.